 There seems to be a need for better categorization of doubt.
 I think this is well beyond me, but I can list a few common categories and a few ideas.
 Maybe something will develop from there in future work.

 2. Existential Doubt: The values and meaning I have… are they what I SHOULD have?
 This is axiological.
 What OUGHT I believe, think, value, and do?
 Paul Tillich considered existential doubt as foundational to faith.
 Major changes in one’s values and motives (such as in a religious conversion experience) requires existential doubt.
+It is necessary most likely for 2nd order changes… ones that involve basic change of belief, not simply change of method or action.

 3. Skeptical Doubt: I never did find a great definition of this.
 Seems to be more of an attitude than an actual doubt.
 Doubt that pushes one to disbelief.
 Of course, disbelief simply means belief in something else.